thirumalai-py/travel-memory-k8/eks/README.md

 18) Check the Loadbalancer URL and see if the service is running in browser

+# Commands
-- Get all pods - kubectl get pods -A
+- Get all pods - `kubectl get pods -A`
-- Get All services - kubectl get svc -A
+- Get All services - `kubectl get svc -A`
+- Generate Base 64 -  `echo "sample" | base64` -> c2FtcGxlCg==
+- Decode Base 64 -  `echo "c2FtcGxlCg==" | base64 -d` -> sample

 ## For local testing to route to local host

-kubectl port-forward svc/travelmemory-backend-service 3001:80 -n backend -> this forward the 3001 from localhost of host to the minikube
+- this forward the 3001 from localhost of host to the minikube `kubectl port-forward svc/travelmemory-backend-service 3001:80 -n backend`